 Even though Billboard had given ‘The White Rabbit’ a B-plus rating, success had been limited in the States due to a lack of promotion by his US label Vee Jay Records, which was on the verge of bankruptcy.

-Posa continued to tour New Zealand, Australia and the South Pacific, where his popularity continued on the back of a staggering 17 albums, 15 EPs, and 13 singles during his three year Viking period, making Posa our most prolific recording artist during the 1960s.
+Posa continued to tour New Zealand, Australia and the South Pacific, where his popularity continued on the back of a staggering 17 albums, 15 EPs, and 13 singles during his three-year Viking period, making him our most prolific recording artist during the 1960s.
 His popularity was so immense in the Pacific Islands that he was anointed as an honorary chief in Fiji and was constantly referred to as “King Peter”.

 A car accident in 1970 resulted in long-term health issues for Posa, eventually sidelining his music career, which ground to a halt in the middle of that decade.
 He would not record again until the end of the 1990s.

 His composition ‘Rose (Can I Share A Bed With You)’, as recorded by Toni Williams, achieved gold record status after becoming a hit in 1976.

 Posa was made a Member of the New Zealand Order of Merit for services to entertainment in the 2008 Queen’s Birthday Honours List.
 It was a title he was very proud of, and a photo of him receiving the award adorned his lounge wall.
 The award was the only public display of fame from his illustrious career.

 In 2012 Sony Music released White Rabbit – The Very Best Of Peter Posa which claimed the No.1 album spot for six weeks, making it the second longest running No.1 album of 2012.

 At the 2013 New Zealand Music Awards, Posa took out the award for the biggest selling New Zealand album of 2012-13.
 Not bad for a catalogue of songs dating back more than 40 years.